 Conclusion

 The question of whether blackout curtains could be harmful to your health is not a straightforward one.
 It's essential to consider potential risks, such as off-gassing from certain materials.
-However, with careful selection and proper use, these risks can be significantly mitigated.
+However, with careful selection of curtains that hold GREENGUARD® Gold (not just GREENGUARD®), you can ensure that the curtains are safe to use.